Operation Aphrodite: Background

-By late 1943, General Henry H. Arnold had directed Brigadier General Grandison Gardner's electronic engineers at Eglin Field, Florida, to outfit war-weary bombers with automatic pilots so that they could be remotely controlled.
-The plan was first proposed to Major General Jimmy Doolittle some time in 1944.
-Doolittle approved the plan for Operation Aphrodite on 26 June, and assigned the 3rd Bombardment Division with preparing and flying the drone aircraft, which was to be designated BQ-7.
+By late 1943, General Henry H. Arnold, General commanding the USAAF, had directed Brigadier General Grandison Gardner's electronic engineers at Eglin Field, Florida, to outfit war-weary bombers with automatic pilots so that they could be remotely controlled.

+The plan was first proposed to Major General Jimmy Doolittle, commander in chief of the US Eighth Air Force sometime in 1944.
+Doolittle approved the plan for Operation Aphrodite on 26 June and assigned the 3rd Bombardment Division with preparing and flying the drone aircraft, which was to be designated BQ-7.
 The USAAF also planned to outfit war-weary B-24 Liberators with explosives and automatic pilots to be used against defended targets in Japan, under the designation BQ-8.

+USSTAF officially ordered Project Aphrodite on 23 June, and the 8th Air Force was directed to conduct the "development and operational trials."
+There was no specific equipment in the UK, so the Azon bomb control system was adapted for use.
+There was an experimental Azon unit at RAF Horsham St Faiths (458th Bombardment Group with Consolidated B-24 Liberators) that supplied control aircraft, crews, and technical expertise.

-Final assignment of responsibility was given to the 562nd Bomb Squadron at RAF Honington in Suffolk.
+The final assignment of responsibility was given to the 562nd Bomb Squadron at RAF Honington in Suffolk, England.
 Similarly, on 6 July 1944, the U.S. Navy Special Attack Unit (SAU-1) was formed under ComAirLant, with Commander James A. Smith, Officer in Charge, for transfer without delay to Commander Fleet Air Wing 7 in Europe to attack German V-1 and V-2 sites with PB4Y-1s converted to assault drones.